 When you create an analytics rule, an access permissions token is applied to the rule and saved along with it.
 This token ensures that the rule can access the workspace that contains the data queried by the rule, and that this access will be maintained even if the rule's creator loses access to that workspace.

-If you operate Microsoft Sentinel in a cross-subscription or cross-tenant scenario, be aware that if one of your analysts or engineers loses access to a particular workspace, any rules created by that user will stop working.
+If you operate Microsoft Sentinel in a cross-subscription or cross-tenant scenario, when one of your analysts or engineers loses access to a particular workspace, any rules created by that user stops working.
 You will get a health monitoring message regarding "insufficient access to resource", and the rule will be auto-disabled after having failed a certain number of times.

 Export rules to an ARM template